 Therein lies the strength of APOCs at airports, such as Schiphol and Brussels: predictive intelligence.
 These airports not only monitor real-time operational performance, they also apply advanced analytics across a vast range of data to understand what will happen next.
-This enables airports to get ahead of issues with their partners – allowing for more efficient use of ground crew and resources, improving on-time departures and lifting overall air network performance.
+This enables airports to avoid issues with their partners – allowing for more efficient use of ground crew and resources, improving on-time departures and lifting overall air network performance.

 Mapping journeys start-to-end with real data

-Rail and transit operators can take a page of the airport APOC playbook by setting up a similar structure that provides a more holistic and predictive picture of activity across busy stations and the wider network.
+Rail and transit operators can take a page from the airport APOC playbook by setting up a similar structure that provides a more holistic and predictive picture of activity across busy stations and the wider network.

-By capturing how people move, dwell, and transfer and linking it with scheduling information, operators can more accurately view trends over time– including passenger load per train, busier or quieter times of day or days of the week, and any effects of delays or planned city events.
+By capturing how people move, dwell, and transfer and linking it with scheduling information, operators can more accurately view trends over time– including passenger load per train, busier or quieter times or days of the week, and any effects of delays or planned city events.

-Importantly, mapping journeys, and not just movement within stations, helps identify travel patterns and pressure points that are not always evident from entry/exit logs or ticketing information.
+Importantly, mapping journeys and not just movement within stations helps identify travel patterns and pressure points that are not always evident from entry/exit logs or ticketing information.

 A window of opportunity

 Advanced analytics combines these historical patterns with real-time movement data to predict the future, allowing rail operators to anticipate deviations from the normal and understand any expected knock-on effect of disruptions.
-From unexpected traveller surges, train delays, security issues, breakdowns – proactive actions can be taken to eliminate or at least reduce any impact in both the station and across the network.
+From unexpected traveller surges, train delays, security issues, and breakdowns – proactive actions can be taken to eliminate or at least reduce any impact in the station and across the network.

 Likewise, automated turnstiles can control the flow of people into an already busy station, or digital signage could change to optimise flows to one way rather than bi-directional.

-Incorporating real-time platform and train occupancy data can also be used for operational decisions and service optimisation, such as minor adjustments to the train release.
+Real-time platform and train occupancy data can also be used for operational decisions and service optimisation, such as minor adjustments to the train release.

 From better safety to better services